Steviemurigi/Phase-3-Movie-Shop-Manager-Project/README.md

 ## Features

+**User-Friendly Command-Line Interface**: The MovieShop Manager offers an intuitive and easy-to-navigate command-line interface, allowing users to quickly access various functionalities without the need for complex commands.

+Such functionalities include:

 - List all movie shops
 - Find movie shops by name or ID
 - Create, update, and delete movie shops